yudduy/sql_exenv/README.md

 ### Autonomous Agent

 The ReAct-style optimization loop uses Claude Sonnet to iteratively improve queries.
 Each iteration analyzes the execution plan, plans an optimization action, executes DDL or rewrites the query, validates the improvement, and repeats until the query is optimized or reaches max iterations.
 The agent includes stagnation detection to avoid infinite loops.

+### Schema Awareness

+The agent automatically extracts table names from the SQL query using sqlparse and fetches metadata from PostgreSQL information_schema.
+This includes column definitions, existing indexes, and foreign key relationships.
+The schema representation is minimized to reduce context window usage while preserving all information needed for optimization decisions.

 ### Safety Features